A new paradigm for automatic neuron reconstruction

 Neurolucida 360 allows you to collect more data in less time.
 The user-guided tracing method in Neurolucida 360 helps you trace neurons quickly and uniformly.
 Find the soma and click it to reconstruct the soma volume.
 Locate a dendrite or axon and move your cursor along it - the algorithm will find the thickness of the process.
 Edits can easily be made in the 3D environment.

-Incredibly fast 3D spine detection and classification
+Incredibly fast 3D spine detection and shape classification

 Dendritic spine detection and classification are fully automatic in Neurolucida 360.
 Simply click ‘detect all’ to reconstruct all spines in the image, and then click ‘classify all’ to classify spines into one of four spine types.
 Edits can easily be made in the 3D environment.

-Improved visualization for more accurate data
+Advanced visualization for more accurate data

 It can be difficult to follow a single dendrite in a neuron with significant branching, but with Neurolucida 360 you can rotate the neuron in 3D to get a better view of the dendrite and continue with the reconstruction.